ehuallap/V-Tree_Implementation/README.md

+This is a forked project from the original, credits to the author.
 # V-Tree: Efficient kNN Search on Moving Objects with Road-Network Constraints

 This project consists of implement of V-Tree, which designed to support kNN search on moving objects with road-network constraints.